HaaLeo/swarmlib/README.md

 #### Features

-Enables to particle swarm optimization to one of the provided 2D functions.
+Enables particle swarm optimization to one of the provided 2D functions.
 The algorithm tries to find the global minimum of the selected function.

 Currently two functions can be selected:
 * [ackley](https://www.sfu.ca/~ssurjano/ackley.html)